nelsons502/startup/README.md

 - [x] **Application elements** - I used a lot of `display:flex` to get things to align correctly.
 I'm particularly pleased with the simple but elegant layout of the posts page.
 - [x] **Application text content** - Set all my text to Arial (sans-serif) and it looks nice, if a little boring.
 I might upgrade it later.
 - [x] **Application images** - I left the about image as is.
 It's also pretty boring.
 I will probably upgrade that soon too.

+## React part 1: Routing deliverable

+For this deliverable I did the following.

+- [x] **Bundled using Vite** - It was easy to install and use Vite.
+I really appreciated how it sped up the deployment process too!
+- [x] **Components** - It was simple to bring the code over from HTML and CSS.
+I had to rework them quite a bit, but Dr. Jensen's video was very helpful for this.
+- [x] **Router** - While creating the component routing was fairly straightforward, I'm not 100% sure I understood it.
+I will make sure to keep paying attention to what that is doing as I move into part 2 of React and JS.